alaliaa/Abdullah_Alali-site/content/authors/admin/_index.md

 first_name: Abdullah
 email: abdullah.alali.1@kaust.edu.sa
 ---
-I am a **Ph.D. candidate** in the Earth Science and Engineering department at King Abdullah University of Science and Technology [(KAUST)](https://www.kaust.edu.sa/en), Saudi Arabia.
-I am part of the seismic wave analysis group [(SWAG)](https://swag-kaust.github.io/swag-paper-template/) supervised by [Tariq Alkhalifah](https://www.kaust.edu.sa/en/study/faculty/tariq-a-alkhalifah).
-I am also a member of [deepwave](https://deepwave.kaust.edu.sa/) consortium, which focuses on machine (deep) learning applications in geophysics.
-My research focuses on applying machine learning (artificial intelligence) techniques in full-waveform inversion for salt body models and in processing time-lapse seismic.
+I am a **Ph.D. holder** specializing in **Artificial Intelligence (AI)** within the field of **Geophysics**.
+I received my Ph.D. degree in 2023 in the Earth Science and Engineering at King Abdullah University of Science and Technology [(KAUST)](https://www.kaust.edu.sa/en), Saudi Arabia.
+I was part of the seismic wave analysis group [(SWAG)](https://swag-kaust.github.io/swag-paper-template/) supervised by [Tariq Alkhalifah](https://www.kaust.edu.sa/en/study/faculty/tariq-a-alkhalifah).
+I was also a member of [deepwave](https://deepwave.kaust.edu.sa/) consortium, which focuses on machine (deep) learning applications in geophysics.
+My Ph.D. research focuses on applying machine learning techniques in full-waveform inversion and in processing 4D seismic data.
 I received my M.S. degree in Earth Science and Engineering at KAUST in 2018 and my B.S. degree in Geophysics in 2016 at King Fahd University of Petroleum and Minerals [(KFUPM)](http://www.kfupm.edu.sa/Default.aspx), Saudi Arabia.